45 Proven Remedies for Fast Pain Relief

 Take pressure off

 No kidding, but stuffing a big wallet into your back pants pocket can be contributing to back pain.
 Indeed, it may push on the sciatic nerve, sending a shooting jolt through the back of the leg, says orthopedic sports medicine surgeon John-Paul Rue, MD.
 The easy fix?
 Take out the wallet and—voila—pain relief.
 Who knew?
-Here are 7 types of leg pain to take seriously.
+Here are the types of leg pain to take seriously.

 A heating pad is nice, but hot water might feel even better.
 "Heat loosens up stiff or tight muscles," says Dr. Miller.
 Use heat before stretching or exercising the muscle.
 And if you're short on time, you can let a hot shower do the work for you.
 If you have time, soak in a hot tub.